HarshKhandeparkar/migrate/README.md

 wget $(curl https://api.github.com/repos/HarshKhandeparkar/migrate/releases/latest | jq '.assets[].browser_download_url' | grep .deb | tr -d \")
 ```

-You can install this debian package either by double-clicking it or using `dpkg` as shown below.
+You can install this Debian package either by double-clicking it or using `dpkg` as shown below.
 (This requires root privileges)
 ```bash
 sudo dpkg -i /path/to/package.deb
 ```

 #### Tarball
 A compressed archive with extension `.tar.gz` created with the tool `tar` is included in the [GitHub Releases](https://github.com/HarshKhandeparkar/migrate/releases/).
-The tarball includes the README, LICENSE, Source Code etc. You can download one from GitHub or use the command below to download the latest.
+The tarball includes the README, LICENSE, Source Code, etc. You can download one from GitHub or use the command below to download the latest.

 ```bash
 wget $(curl https://api.github.com/repos/HarshKhandeparkar/migrate/releases/latest | jq '.assets[].browser_download_url' | grep .tar.gz | tr -d \")